Red Hot Chili Peppers: 2015–2018: The Getaway

 The Chili Peppers released Fandemonium in November 2014, a book dedicated to their fans.
-That December, they began work on their eleventh album, their first without producer Rick Rubin since 1989; it was instead produced by Danger Mouse.
+In December 2014, they began work on their eleventh album, their first without producer Rick Rubin since 1989; instead it was produced by Danger Mouse.
 Flea broke his arm during a skiing trip, which delayed the recording for several months.
 "Dark Necessities", the first single from their upcoming album, was released on May 5.
 Their eleventh album, The Getaway, was released in June.
-Kiedis said the songs were influenced by a two-year relationship that fell apart.
+Kiedis said that the songs were influenced by a two-year relationship that fell apart.
 "Dark Necessities" became the band's 25th top-ten single on the Billboard Alternative Songs chart, a record they hold over U2.
 In February 2016, "Circle of the Noose", an unreleased song recorded with Navarro in 1998, was leaked.

 In May, the band released "The Getaway".
 The music video for "Dark Necessities", directed by actress Olivia Wilde, was released in June 2016.
 The Getaway made its debut at number 2 on the Billboard 200 chart, behind Drake, who had the number-one album for eight consecutive weeks.
 The Getaway outsold Drake its opening week with album sales of 108,000 to 33,000 (actually placing him at 4th in sales for the week) though due to album streaming, Drake managed to top the band for the top position in the charts.
 In July 2016, the Live In Paris EP was released exclusively through the music streaming website Deezer.
 "Go Robot" was announced as the second single from The Getaway.
 In the same month, the band members started to post images from the set of the music video.
 The Getaway was reissued on limited edition pink vinyl in September, as part of 10 Bands 1 Cause.
 All money from sales of the re-issue went to Gilda's Club NYC an organization that provides community support for both those diagnosed with cancer and their caretakers.
 It is named after comedian Gilda Radner.

 The band began the headlining portion of the Getaway World Tour in September with the North American leg, featuring Jack Irons, the band's original drummer, as an opening act, beginning in January 2017.
-Dave Rat, the band's sound engineer since 1991, announced that following the show of January 22, 2017, he would no longer be working with the band.
+Dave Rat, the band's sound engineer since 1991, announced that after the show of January 22, 2017, he would no longer be working with the band.

 The Getaway World Tour concluded in October 2017.
 The tour consisted of 151 shows lasting a year and almost five months.
 In December, the band headlined the Band Together 2 Benefit Concert at the Bill Graham Civic Auditorium in San Francisco.
 Money raised from the concert went to the Tipping Point Emergency Relief Fund which between 2005 and 2017 raised $150 million to educate, employ, house and support those in need in the Bay Area.